Asking the big questions: is Madrid, Spain worth visiting?

 Entrance to a metro station - Chueca sign is a triangle with the old pride flag colours (Ie no trans inclusion colours)

-Home to 3 million people it’s hardly surprising that the barrios (neighbourhoods) of Madrid have personalities and cultures all of their own.
+Madrid is home to 3 million people so it’s hardly surprising that the barrios (neighbourhoods) of Madrid have personalities and cultures all of their own.
 If we haven’t yet persuaded you that the answer to “is Madrid, Spain worth visiting” is a firm yes, then let’s dive into the various barrios to focus on the diversity of Madrid to whet your appetite.

 Chueca